 4. Copy a Style

-While you might not be able to bring in an author (though with YouTube you can probably find a video of the author reading a specific book…), you can still do this activity at home.
+While you might not be able to bring in an author (though with YouTube, you can probably find a video of the author reading a specific book…), you can still do this activity at home.

 The process is simple.
-Pick an author and read a book that really embodies their style.
+Pick an author and read a book that embodies their style.
 Then, talk about the book together.
 Look at the elements that make it unique compared to different books.

 These are the books that my kids have enjoyed copying the style of: